Skip to main content

 tip

-Pyodide works well for text analysis, hash computation, chart generation, and other self-contained tasks.
+Pyodide works well for text analysis, hash computation, chart generation, file processing, and other self-contained tasks.
 Chart libraries like matplotlib produce base64-encoded images that Open WebUI automatically captures, uploads as files, and injects direct image links into the output — so models can display charts directly in chat without any extra setup.

-Jupyter
+Jupyter (Legacy)

 Jupyter provides a full Python environment and can handle virtually any task — file creation, package installation, and complex library usage.
 However, it has significant drawbacks in shared deployments: